folio-org/mod-lists/README.md

 It requires `true` in case if S3 usage or `false` in case if MinIO usage.
 By default it equals to `false`.
 In addition, the following ENV variables can be
 specified: `AWS_REGION`, `LIST_APP_AWS_BUCKET`, `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`.
+By default, the module will attempt to uploaded and delete a small file to S3/MinIO on startup, to verify that the service is reachable.
+This check can be disabled by setting `mod-lists.list-export.s3-startup-check.enabled` to `false`.

 ## Installing the module
 Follow the guide of Deploying Modules sections of the [Okapi Guide](https://github.com/folio-org/okapi/blob/master/doc/guide.md#example-1-deploying-and-using-a-simple-module) and Reference, which describe the process in detail.